 WESTLAKE VILLAGE, Calif.: 29 October 2012 — Claimant satisfaction with their auto claims experience has increased from last year, driven primarily by an improvement in their perceptions of the fairness of settlement terms, according to the J.D.
 Power and Associates 2012 U.S. Auto Claims Satisfaction StudySM released today.

 The study measures claimant satisfaction with the claims experience for auto physical damage loss.
-Depending on the complexity of a claim, the claimant may experience some or all of the following factors measured in the study: first notice of loss; service interaction; appraisal; repair process; rental experience; and settlement.
-Settlement is the most important factor in overall satisfaction among both total loss and repair claimants.
+Depending on the complexity of the claim, a claimant may experience some or all of the following factors measured in the study: first notice of loss; service interaction; appraisal; repair process; rental experience; and settlement.

-The management discussion based on the study, available for download here, provides an in-depth examination of total loss claims and the claims process.
+The management discussion based on the study, available for download here, provides an in-depth examination of how fairness impacts overall satisfaction with the automotive insurance claims process.

-The 2011 U.S. Auto Claims Satisfaction Study is based on more than 11,500 responses from auto insurance customers who filed a claim within the past 12 months.
+The 2012 U.S. Auto Claims Satisfaction Study is based on responses from more than 12,508 auto insurance customers who settled a claim within the past 6 months.
 The study excludes claimants whose vehicle only incurred glass/windshield damage or was stolen, or who only filed roadside assistance claims.
-The study was fielded March through July 2011.
+Survey data was collected between November 2011 and September 2012.